merkle-open/generator-nitro/packages/generator-nitro/generators/app/templates/src/patterns/atoms/list/readme.md

 # list

 Unordered list with icon as bullet point (default: checkmark).
-Icons will be extracted to an iconfont with the [iconfont-webpack-plugin](https://www.npmjs.com/package/iconfont-webpack-plugin)
-Possibility to add an svg icon at the end of the text using icon pattern
+Possibility to add an svg icon at the end of the text using the icon pattern

 ## API

-modifier `a-list-mix` for different icons per line
+modifier `a-list--mix` for different icons per line

 ## Testing